 - Alamo Square Park: home of the Painted Ladies

 - San Francisco Botanical Garden

-- The Mission District: one of my favorite areas of San Fran.
-Don’t miss out of the street art, vibrant people, or the amazing Mexican food (try the mission burrito full of rice and beans)
+- The Mission District: one of my favorite areas of San Francisco.
+Don’t miss out of the street art, vibrant people, or the amazing Mexican food (try the mission burrito full of rice and beans).